bpeterson1663/docker-kubernetes-coursework/Containers/notes.md

 docker network create my_app_net docker container run -d --name new_nginx --network my_app_net // adds it to the my_app_net network

 docker container connect NETWORK_ID CONTAINER_ID

+containers shouldn't rely on IP's for inter-communication creating a network allows your containers to use DNS and rely on their container names

+--rm //automatically remvoes the container when it exists